 Unitaid is engaged in finding new ways to prevent, treat and diagnose HIV/AIDS, tuberculosis and malaria more quickly, more affordably and more effectively.
 It takes game-changing ideas and turns them into practical solutions that can help accelerate the end of the three diseases.
 MPP is important in implementing Unitaid’s objectives by working with a range of organisations to license key medicines for generic manufacture.

-Unitaid’s investments in MPP have yielded 10.9 times the value of its funding, from price reductions of generic products.
-Savings are projected to reach 2.3 billion by 2028 for HIV medicines alone.
+Since 2010, Unitaid’s investments in MPP have yielded 44.7 times the value of its funding from the expansion of generic access in countries and subsequent price reductions of licensed products.
+Savings are projected to reach USD 4.3 billion by 2028 for HIV medicines alone, with an 83% average price reduction between originator product and MPP licensed generics.

 The Swiss Agency for Development and Cooperation (SDC) funded MPP’s feasibility study exploring the expansion of its mandate to include other patented priority essential medicines beyond HIV, hepatitis C and tuberculosis.